 - Major extension which involves knocking through exterior walls

-One of our Inspectors must see the repairs that are needed before they’re started or at least before they are completed.
+One of our Inspectors must see the repairs that are needed before works have started or at least before they are completed.

-IMPORTANT:- If you only apply for the exemption after works are finished, it will not be granted.
+If you apply for the exemption after works are finished, it will not be granted.